 \subsection{Theoretical Support for \textsc{DeePEn}}

-Averaging probability distribution (\ie prediction fusion) is an effective method to achieve the coordination between various neural networks.
-The underlying mechanism is to interpolate the output semantics (\ie the semantic that model intends to express) in the probability space.
-However, vocabulary discrepancy isolates these target semantics in semantic spaces with different basis vectors, hindering the interpolation.
-To tackle this challenge, we aim to enable the cross-model alignment for target semantics, \ie find a transformation to transform the target semantic into a universal space.
-To this effect, we propose to represent the target semantic with the convex combination of relative representations of all tokens where the weight is the probability assigned to the token.
+Average probability distribution has been widely evidenced to effectively improve the predictive performance in the filed of image and text~\cite{https://doi.org/10.48550/arxiv.2012.09816,garmash-monz-2016-ensemble}.
+For generative language models, as we understand, the underlying mechanism is to interpolate different output semantics represented by the probability distributions.
+However, for LLM ensemble, vocabulary discrepancy isolates these output semantics in semantic spaces with different basis vectors, making the interpolation infeasible.
+To tackle this challenge, we aim to enable the cross-model alignment for output semantics, \ie find a transformation to map the output semantics into a universal space.
+To this effect, we propose to represent the output semantics with the convex combination of relative representations of all tokens where the weight is the probability assigned to the token.

-\paragraph{Definition of target semantics in relative space.} Formally, given the absolute representation of the output semantic $\mathbf{p}^{(t)}$ and the relative representation matrix $R \in \mathbb{R}^{|V|\times |A|}$ where $V$ is the vocabulary and $A \subseteq V$ is the anchor token set.
+\paragraph{Definition of output semantics in relative space.} Formally, given the absolute representation of the output semantics $\mathbf{p}$ and the relative representation matrix $R \in \mathbb{R}^{|V|\times |A|}$ where $V$ is the vocabulary and $A \subseteq V$ is the anchor token set.
 The $i$-th row of $R$ is the relative representation of word $w^{(i)}$: